-UA in Oxford is one of the Honors College’s premier study abroad experience.
+UA in Oxford is one of the Honors College’s premier study abroad experiences.
 In this letter, Founding Dean Emeritus Bob Halli describes this signature program.

-The UA in Oxford Program will include three honors offerings during summer 2017: UH 210 Honors Fine Arts: The Arts of Oxford (Allen Jones), EN 215 Honors English Literature 1 (David Deutsch) and EN 216 Honors English Literature 2 (Bob Halli), which fulfill Honors and Core requirements.
+The UA in Oxford Program will include two honors offerings during summer 2018: UH 210 Honors Fine Arts: The Arts of Oxford (Two sections, one taught by Allen Jones and one by Paul Phelps) and EN 216 Honors English Literature 2 (Bob Halli), which fulfill Honors and Core requirements.
 UH 210 provides 3 of the 18 required honors hours, 3 of the 6 UH hours required, 3 of the 12 hours in humanities and fine arts for the core, and the 3 hours of fine arts for the core.
-EN 215 and 216 each provide 3 of the 18 required honors hours, 3 of the 12 hours of humanities and fine arts for the core, and the 3 hours of literature for the core.
+EN 216 provides 3 of the 18 required honors hours, 3 of the 12 hours of humanities and fine arts for the core, and the 3 hours of literature for the core.

 Honors Fine Arts: The Arts of Oxford includes literature (Phillip Pullman, Lewis Carroll), architecture ancient and new, art (you’ll love the Pre-Raphaelites), science (see Einstein’s chalkboard), baroque music in baroque chapels, Shakespeare in college gardens, pub food and

 high tea, and many tours of sights and sites (walk in the footsteps of J.R.R.
 Tolkien, C.S.
 Lewis, Lewis Carroll and Alice, Emma Watson, Oscar Wilde, Christopher Wren, and the Oxford Martyrs).
 If you have taken UH 210 once already, you can take it again for credit in Oxford.